 There are 8 B-complex vitamins (B1, B2, B3, B5, B6, B7, B9 and B12) that support a number of body functions such as the production of healthy cells (B1), warding off damage caused by free radicals (B2), and monitoring and supporting brain function and mood (B9).

 B-complex deficiency may cause dizziness and fatigue as well as hair loss and weak, brittle hair.
-B vitamins, particularly biotin (B7), may support hair growth by strengthening the keratin structure of the hair shaft, the part the hair structure that is visible.
+B vitamins, particularly biotin (B7), support hair growth by strengthening the keratin structure of the hair shaft, the part of the hair structure that is visible.
+Hair loss and dry skin are both signs of biotin deficiency.
+The daily dosage for biotin ranges from 30 micrograms and more.
+Dairy products, eggs, nuts and meat contain large amounts of biotin.
+Biotin supplements typically supply 5,000 mcg per dose.

 3. Vitamin E